verma171/Learning/Android/Android.md

 Activity
-what is use case of Multiple Taks in Activity ?
+* what is use case of Multiple Taks in Activity ?
+* what is use TaskStackBuilder https://stackoverflow.com/questions/36912325/why-do-we-use-the-taskstackbuilder

 ## Context